-Each unit highlights both state poet laureate past or present, and a historic poet dedicated to changing the world, including a writing prompt and writing craft or writing life discussion from that poet, some of the poets laureate's poems with writing prompts, a discussion of a poet from the past or present who crafts poetry for social transformation, and exciting links to interviews, essays, and videos.
+Each unit highlights both state and national poet laureate past or present, and a historic poet dedicated to changing the world, including a writing prompt and writing craft or writing life discussion from that poet, some of the poets laureate's poems with writing prompts, a discussion of a poet from the past or present who crafts poetry for social transformation, and exciting links to interviews, essays, and videos.

 Recommended supplementary text: An Endless Skyway: Poetry from the United Poets Laureate of America, edited by Caryn Mirriam-Goldberg, Denise Low, Walter Bargen, and Marilyn L. Taylor.
 Ice Cube Press.
 NOTE: Special discounted rate for supplementary text available to those who enroll in this class.

 Each unit includes:

-Handout on craft or other consideration by visiting poet laureate
+Handout on craft or other consideration by visiting poet laureate.

 Links to articles, interviews, websites, etc. featuring visiting poet laureate

 Caryn Mirriam-Goldberg, Ph.D., the 2009-13 KansasPoet Laureate, has created this class through study, experience, and in conversations with over a dozen state poets laureate (many of whom shared their best handouts and writing prompts).
 Caryn is the author of two dozen books, including the recent Miriam's Well, a novel; Following the Curve, poetry; and Everyday Magic, a collection of beloved blog posts and personal essays.
-Founder of Transformative Language Arts at Goddard College where she teaches, Mirriam-Goldberg also leads writing workshops widely, particularly for people living with serious illness and their caregivers.
-With singer Kelley Hunt, she co-leads writing and singing retreats. www.CarynMirriamGoldberg.com
+Founder of Transformative Language Arts at Goddard College, Mirriam-Goldberg also leads writing workshops widely, particularly for people living with serious illness and their caregivers.
+With singer Kelley Hunt, she co-leads Brave Voice writing and singing retreats. www.CarynMirriamGoldberg.com

-"The Transformative Language Arts Network" is a 501(c)3 non-profit organization.
-Kansas, P.O.
-Box 442633, Lawrence, KS 66044
+The Transformative Language Arts Network is a 501(c)3 non-profit organization